ministryofjustice/laa-maat-court-data-api/README.md

 To run the app locally you need to be able to decrypt this file.

 See the Confluence page [GPG and git-crypt](https://dsdmoj.atlassian.net/wiki/spaces/ASLST/pages/3761963077/Java+Project+Setup+with+CircleCI+and+Helm+on+Cloud+Platform#GPG-and-git-crypt) for details.
-In summary you will need to generate a GPG key, publish your key to a key server and have a member of the dev team who already has git-crypt setup for this repo.
+In summary, you will need to generate a GPG key, publish your key to a key server and have a member of the dev team who already has git-crypt setup for this repo.

 Once the steps have been completed you can decrypt your local copy of the repository by running `git-crypt unlock`.